 Scaling log and event collection

-Using Elasticsearch and logstash for the processing of system logs and events also turned out to profit from the RabbitMQ integration, as logs and events from agent machines are also relayed over RabbitMQ, again preventing Elasticsearch and logstash from being flooded by using RabbitMQ’s messaging facilities.
+Using Elasticsearch and Logstash for the processing of system logs and events also turned out to profit from the RabbitMQ integration, as logs and events from agent machines are also relayed over RabbitMQ, again preventing Elasticsearch and logstash from being flooded by using RabbitMQ’s messaging facilities.

 Scaling the provisioning process

 In many use cases, the process of provisioning a large number of compute instances can also be a challenge, depending on the cloud you’re using.
 Some cloud infrastructures do not support the batch allocation of compute instances.
 Others have ‘finicky’ APIs that may require some requests to be retried.
-As a result you often times have to send out separate API requests for each compute instance (or otherwise use very small batches).
+As a result you oftentimes have to send out separate API requests for each compute instance (or otherwise use very small batches).

-On top of all of this, orchestrating the creation of the correct number of instances, managing errors and retries, and finally managing the deallocation for these resources, is in itself a challenge.
+Moreover, orchestrating the creation of the correct number of instances, managing errors and retries, and finally managing the deallocation for these resources, is in itself a challenge.
 To handle this we again use RabbitMQ and the Celery Project framework, in conjunction with a self-developed workflow engine (which will be described in a separate post).